The Social Genetic Model of Cognitive Development

 Cooperative Learning Groups

-• group processing – the group members must monitorize both the operation and the group relationships and, also learn about the group dynamics.
+• group processing.
+Group members must monitor both group operations and relationships while learning about group dynamics.

 Conclusion

-Although the theory’s main ideas have been proven to be accepted, there are a series of rules that must be accomplished so that the socio-cognitive conflict is followed by the desired mental growth.
-One of those is the regulative intention which puts out the conflict.
+While the main ideas of the theory have been proven to be valid, certain rules must be followed to ensure that socio-cognitive conflicts lead to desired mental growth.
+One such rule is the regulative intention, which helps to resolve the conflict.

-Work on socio-cognitive conflict and cooperative learning groups has shown that confrontations can benefit learning when conflict is regulated in an epistemic manner, but can hinder learning when conflict is merely relational.
-In other words, if one part of the interaction is simply agreeing with the other out of compliancy or desire to put an end to discussions, both parties fail to improve their abilities.
+Research on socio-cognitive conflict and cooperative learning groups has shown that confrontations can aid learning when conflict is regulated in an epistemic manner but can impede learning when conflict is just relational.
+In other words, if one party agrees with the other to end the discussion or is out of compliance, both parties fail to enhance their abilities.

 Envision your Evolution